techlozenge/student-frontend-angular-final/README.md

 * Popup Dialog
     * delete-comfirm.component

-**The Change Log is below screen shots & helpful links section**

 # ___________________________________________________________
 # Launching the Sails Backend & Angular Frontend

 ## How to launch the sails backend
 My data is stored locally in a MySQL DB and I've hooked up a Sails backend to act as an API endpoint server for the database.

-Once your DB is running and you're in the Sails project folder, at the command line, type: sails lift
+Once your DB is running and loaded with data and Sails is all set up, and you're in the Sails project folder, at the command line, type:

+    sails lift

 This will launch the Sails backend listening on the port you assigned (mine is 1337).

 You can test your API endpoints by opening your browser and typing something like "http://localhost:1337/student" in the address bar.

 ## How to launch the angular frontend
-Once the backend API endpoints are availale, and you're in the angular project folder, from the command line, type: ng serve --open
+Once the backend API endpoints are availale, and you're in the angular project folder, from the command line, type:

+    ng serve --open

 This will compile your project and open a window in your browser on the landing page.